-NatureServe is excited to announce the launch its first podcast series, Conservation Conversations with Sean O’Brien.
-Hosted by NatureServe’s President & CEO, Dr. Sean T. O’Brien, each episode will feature an exclusive interview with a leading expert in the conservation field.
+NatureServe has launched its premier podcast series, Conservation Conversations with Sean O’Brien.
+Hosted by NatureServe’s President & CEO, Dr. Sean T. O’Brien, each episode features an exclusive interview with a leading expert in the conservation field.

-Geared towards both conservation professionals and casual listeners alike, this educational and entertaining podcast will discuss how emerging technologies can benefit conservation, regional and global trends in biodiversity, and the future for life on Earth.
+Geared towards both conservation professionals and casual listeners alike, this educational and entertaining podcast discusses how emerging technologies can benefit conservation, regional and global trends in biodiversity, and the future for life on Earth.

-Conservation Conversations with Sean O’Brien will be released on a monthly basis and can be found wherever you listen to your podcasts.
+Conservation Conversations with Sean O’Brien is released on a monthly basis and can be found wherever you listen to your podcasts.

 In this episode, Sean speaks with Dawn Wright, Chief Scientist at Esri, about our landmark collaboration on the Map of Biodiversity Importance and the important role of open data for scientific advancement.
 Tune in to learn about Dr. Wright’s professional journey from deep sea exploration to her leading role on the forefront of GIS innovation, and how biodiversity conservation falls into Esri’s vision for the future.

 In this new episode of Conservation Conversations, Sean speaks with Wes Knapp, a mountains botanists and ecologist with the NC Natural Heritage Program, and Anne Frances, NatureServe's Chief Botanist, about a new report that finds plants are going extinct faster than we realized.
 Listen as they share the challenges to assessing the extinction status of rare plants across jurisdictional lines, and how conservation can prevent more extinctions in the future.